zharfan104/weather_app/README.md

 That's it!
 The app should now be running on your device or simulator.

-**Note**: to use the API you'll need to register an account and obtain your own API key.
-This can be set inside `lib/src/api/api_constant.dart`.

 ### Testing and Code Coverage
 This app has been tested using the mocktail package and has a test coverage of 80.7%.